kennylajara/api-spacex-backend/README.md

 # follow the instructions
 ```

 Note: If something is not working, check the OS and Python version.
-I'd expect it to work on Windows, Linux and Mac with any Python version `>=3.6`, but has only been tested on `Ubuntu` with `Python 3.10`, so prefer this OS and version combo if possible.
+I'd expect it to work on Windows, Linux and Mac with any Python version `>=3.6`, but it has been tested only on `Ubuntu 20.04` with `Python 3.10`, so prefer this OS and version combo if possible.